 cells and organisms, to the magnanimous universe.

-Doing science, however, requires a careful and systematic investigation, perseverance, and an unshakable curiosity to seek knowledge.
-However, it is not a lone journey.
+Doing science requires a careful and systematic investigation, perseverance, and an unshakable curiosity to seek knowledge.
+However, many mistake the path of science to be cold and lonely.
+It is not.
 It cannot be.
-To do science, is to participate in the largest collective experience of mankind.
+It is the most intellectual and largest collective experience of the mankind.

-I am interested in understanding the structure of genome and its evolution at molecular and as well as systems level, how it alters the cell phenotype and leads to anthropological diversity in a population or complex genetic diseases.
-Focusing more on the methods development, I wish to work in omics driven areas that draw heavily from integrated experimental, quantitative, and computational approaches.
+I am interested in understanding the structure of genome and its evolution at molecular and as well as systems level, how it alters the cell phenotype and leads to complex genetic diseases.
+I wish to work in omics driven areas that draw heavily from integrated experimental, quantitative, and computational approaches.

 Lastly, a (tiny) list of published, public, or in progress work where I have made non-trivial contributions: